videofeedback/Copy-with-original-TimeStamp-Mac-OS-/README.md

 # Copy With Creation Date

-By Ramiro Montes De Oca
+By Ramiro Montes De Oca (with a lillte help from CODEX 5.5)

 ## Download